invertase/react-native-material-design/README.md

 > Please keep in mind this is still a work in progress.
 The master branch is subject to breaking changes.

+---

+### Looking for maintainers
+We're not working on any react-native projects internally so this has become low priority for now so we'd like to open this up to some more maintainers.
+If you're interested please get in touch via [gitter](https://gitter.im/react-native-material-design/react-native-material-design), or contact [myself](https://twitter.com/mike.diarmid) or [@ehesp](https://twitter.com/elliothesp) via twitter.

+---

 Looking for a demo app?
 [Check out the repo](https://github.com/react-native-material-design/demo-app).

 Or view it online [here](https://appetize.io/app/hyp1m20y515c16cj5yw2karcjg)!
 (Credits to Appetize for free hosting).